-During the second mile, I began catching the pack.
+During the second mile of the Runners World Festival Half, I began catching the pack.
 It included my friend Rosie, five other women and a few males.
 I wasn’t counting the men because it didn’t matter to me.
 I didn’t know who was beyond that pack, but I decided to leech onto to the pack.
 During the second mile, I felt like the kid trying to fit in with the cool kids but was just lagging.
 The title of high school gym class.

 The third mile brought all of the women running together and the men spread out.
 We quickly formed a lady pack, and ultimately about five us ran nearly the entire race together.
 I have run very few races with a pack of people for the whole race.
 It’s intimidating, nerve-wracking, and scary.
 We hit the 5k in 19:33.